VdeVentura/internations-ums/README.md

 <img src="./images/intro.png" width="500" />

-The solution is a PWA backed with Firebase (so there it's a real time app).
+The solution is a PWA backed with Firebase (so it's a real time app).

 ## Q/A